If you’re interested in learning about animals with the best sense of smell, keep reading because we’ve compiled a fantastic list.

 Olive in color, these turtles can have dark markings on their bodies and have a snout that appears to be quite lengthy.
 They reside in the Mediterranean.

-This animal relies on its keen sense of smell not just to track down its meal but also to assess whether or not it is in danger from potential threats that may be lurking nearby.
+This animal relies on its keen sense of smell to track down its meal and assess whether or not it is in danger from potential threats that may be lurking nearby.